 Below we’ll discuss some of these similarities between classical vs Charlotte Mason education.

-(If you want to watch a quick video on both methods, here they are: Classical video; Charlotte Mason video.
+(If you want to watch a quick video on both methods, you can see them here: Classical video; Charlotte Mason video.

 Memorization is Valued

 Both Charlotte Mason and classical educators value memorization.
-This is useful for learning famous passages, useful quotes, and bible verses.
+This is useful for learning famous passages, valuable quotes, and Bible verses.
 Both encourage memorization as they see this will stand them in good stead for things they’ll learn in middle and high school years.

 Great Literature is Important